oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     **Example 5.1.
 Use of livecd-iso-to-disk**

-    This example demonstrates the use of **livecd-iso-to-disk** to write a Red Hat Enterprise Virtualization Hypervisor disk image to a USB storage device named `/dev/sdc` and make that USB storage device bootable.
+    This example demonstrates the use of **livecd-iso-to-disk** to write a oVirt Node disk image to a USB storage device named `/dev/sdc` and make that USB storage device bootable.

         # livecd-iso-to-disk --format --reset-mbr /usr/share/rhev-hypervisor/rhev-hypervisor.iso /dev/sdc
         Verifying image...